You often come across stories of inspirational individuals who have amassed significant wealth.

 Effective risk management is a vital part of protecting your hard-earned wealth.
-Lots of UHNW individuals and families have lost considerable portions of their wealth in the past because they didn’t prepare for risks such as law suits and market volatility.
+Lots of Ultra High Net Worth Family have lost considerable portions of their wealth in the past because they didn’t prepare for risks such as law suits and market volatility.

 - Risk of Lawsuits: liability insurance; there are various ways to ensure the protection of your assets.

 - Risk of Market Volatility: The best way to counter the threat of market volatility is diversifying your investments.
 In addition to diversifying investments by geographic location, industry and class, UHNW families can also reduce risk by taking the route of tax free bonds.

 - Risk of losing Income: Unfortunately, serious illnesses and disabilities are a part of life and can befall anyone.
 Purchasing long-term care and critical illness insurance can protect your family from the risk of permanent or temporary income loss.

 There are numerous strategies you can use to get the maximum out of the gifts you make to charity:

 - As we’ve previously mentioned, capital gains tax isn’t levied on publicly listed securities, which have gone up in value once they have been donated to a qualified charitable organization.
 Furthermore, the receipt you receive depicts the current market value of the securities you have donated.

 - If you want to create a lasting philanthropic legacy, consider setting up a charitable foundation.
 While you’ll have higher flexibility and better control with a private foundation, a public foundation would suit you better if you don’t want day-to-day involvement.